-Muncie-Delaware Clean and Beautiful supports a unique tradition of community gardening in Muncie and to address the tough economic issues our community is faced with, MDCB has created a network of local gardens and gardeners to help build a stronger local food system.
+Muncie-Delaware Clean and Beautiful supports a unique tradition of community gardening in Muncie and to address the tough economic issues our community is faced with.
+Through partnerships with Purdue Extension and other local agencies, MDCB connected the network of local gardens and gardeners to help build a stronger local food system.

 To participate, get involved or seek ways and resources to start your own community garden email firstname.lastname@example.org.
 Join the conversation on Facebook and stay in touch with local events!